Stuck in a Groove

-Stuck in a Groove is the sole studio album released by Australian electronica music producer Josh G Abrahams under the alias Puretone.
+Stuck in a Groove is the sole studio album released by Australian electronic music producer Josh G Abrahams under the alias Puretone.
 It was released in 2002 by record label Festival Mushroom in Australia, V2 in the US and Sony in the UK.
 It contains Puretone's 1998 top-20 single "Addicted to Bass" and features collaborations with Amiel Daemion, Dan the Automator and Paul Mac.

 The album includes a number of tracks from Abraham's 1998 album, Sweet Distorted Holiday.